- What is a general election?

 MLAs have the ability to create new laws for the province.
 All laws they have sponsored are on public record.

-When a law is first proposed, it is called a Bill, which has to go through several stages to become a law.
+When a law is first proposed by an MLA, it is called a Bill, which has to go through several stages to become a law.
 Once the law is passed it is called an Act (also known as a statute).
 All the current Acts in Manitoba are viewable here.
 These are the laws that govern the province.

-Cabinet Ministers are MLAs appointed by the premier to oversee one or more provincial departments.
 Cabinet Ministers can propose Government Bills, while individual MLAs can propose Private Bill.
-Cabinet Ministers can also create regulations under the ministries they direct, in addition to the existing Acts.
+Cabinet Ministers can also create regulations under the ministries they direct, in addition to Government Bills.

-You can see all of the bills since 1999 on The Legislative Assembly of Manitoba website here.
+All of the bills since 1999 are available for viewing on the Legislative Assembly of Manitoba website here.
 The bills are organized by which session of the legislature the Bills were proposed under.
 The sessions are the periods in which the MLAs get together to create law.
 At the top of the page of whichever session you choose, you can click on ‘Status of Bills’ to see which MLA sponsored each Bill.

 The stages in passing a Bill into law are the following:

-2. First Reading – The MLA reads the bill and may give a brief explanation
+2. First Reading – The MLA reads the title of the bill and may give a brief explanation.
+The MLAs then decide whether or not to allow this bill to proceed further.

 3. Second Reading – The bill gets discussed among the MLAs.
 The proposed Bill either gets approved in principal or rejected.